harishlv777/Capstone_CC_Churn/README.md

 - Customer complaints, low usage, and short subscription lengths are strong churn indicators.
 - Handling class imbalance is crucial for accurate modeling.
 - Feature engineering can enhance predictive power (e.g., engagement metrics, sentiment analysis).
+- There more customers with “Basic Subscription (base plan)” who would cancel a subscription service than engaged customers with added features who actively use a program

 # Model Development
 ## 1. Data Preprocessing